ezraroi/Human-AI-Collab/cognitive-style-bias.md

     - Tolerates productive tension
     - Engages in self-explanation naturally
     - Accesses felt sense verification
+4. **Developmental achievement (distinct from cognitive style):**
+    - Already-internalized holding capacity (Winnicottian "capacity to be alone")
+    - Self-holding durability during identity-stakes symbolic work
+    - Sufficient Sₑ to maintain container function under pressure
+    - **Critical distinction:** This is a prior developmental attainment, not a trainable cognitive skill—potentially more exclusionary than metacognitive sophistication, as it may require therapeutic work to establish rather than instruction to develop
+    - **Source:** [Internalized Holding Function](internalized-holding-function-post-interperson.md) (Post-Interpersonal Facilitation Principle)

 **Evidence of Potential Bias:**
 **N=1 case study subject (Roi):**